six2dez/wahh_extras/answers.md

    - Any other address in the 	127.0.0.0 Class A subnet
    - Any variations on these in binary  	or 	octal representations such as 017700000001.

 7. Mail injection attacks against this application function would not  	require the mail server to support mail relaying.
 Hardcoding the RCPT TO  	field would not prevent mail injection if other mail headers contain  	user-controller input, since an attacker could inject a second recipient  	using a second RCPT TO line.
-The most  	effective defense in this situation is to stricly validate all  	user-supplied inputs to ensure they do not contain any newlines or other  	SMTP metacharacters.
+The most  	effective defense in this situation is to strictly validate all  	user-supplied inputs to ensure they do not contain any newlines or other  	SMTP metacharacters.